9 ultimate sales funnel examples that convert like crazy

 The Free Consultation sales funnel is used in slightly different circumstances to the free trial funnel.
 Free trial funnels are commonplace in the SaaS industry, while ‘free consultations’ are used more for high-end services such as hiring a lawyer.

-In the example above, Raymon & Gaynor offer potential clients a free consultation to discuss their legal issues and to see whether they have a case.
+In the example above, Roman & Gaynor offer potential clients a free consultation to discuss their legal issues and to see whether they have a case.

 This type of offering works well as it offers a potential client peace of mind and relevant information they'll need if they need to hire a lawyer without committing to an upfront spend.